The Map With No Streets

 Then it just feels… hollow.
 Like being handed a map with no streets on it.

-Staying loyal to a creative vision when everyone around you is zigging.
-Catching yourself mid-conversation performing a version of yourself — and stopping.
+Getting there requires work.
+Noticing when we’re shrinking to fit, and deciding, again and again, not to.
+Giving an honest opinion in a room that could cost us something.
+Staying loyal to a creative vision when everyone around us is zigging.
+Catching ourselves mid-conversation performing a version of ourselves— and stopping.

 Georgia O’Keeffe said it better than most: “I have already settled it for myself so flattery and criticism go down the same drain and I am quite free.”